 It’s been a long time since I’ve paid any interest on a credit card, and I avoid late payments by using automatic transfers that pay the full amount of each bill each month without my intervention.
 Despite this, problems can always arise.
 Half asleep and still jet-lagged, I logged into my credit card account Wednesday morning and happened to log into my checking account as well.
-I noticed the credit card bill was due that day but I hadn’t transfered money to the right checking account to cover the automatic transfer.
+I noticed the credit card bill was due that day but I hadn’t transferred money to the right checking account to cover the automatic transfer.
 Unless I intervened, the scheduled payment wouldn’t go through.
 I managed to link a different checking account and pay the bill before the end of the day.
 If I had waited until yesterday to log into my credit card account, I would have been late.

 This is another reminder that I need to simplify my bank accounts.
-Also, anyone can make mistakes with their payments, and one late payment could send a Bank of America credit card customer into the penalty box.
+Also, anyone can make mistakes with their payments, and one late payment could send a credit card customer into the penalty box.
 It might be difficult to get back on the ice.
 Nearly 30% APR is nearly usurious.
 A $10,000 balance at 30% APR would take twenty years to pay off and would cost a total cash outflow of more than $26,000 (assuming a minimum payment of the greater of 4% or $20 of the balance and paying no more than the minimum).